 Our Air Flown Fresh Red Sea bream Madai is flown in upon request.
 This is to ensure that you get the freshest quality.

-Order by Sunday for delivery on Wednesday in the following week or,
+Order by the end of Thursday for delivery on Tuesday in the following week or,

 We do not deliver on Public Holiday.

 Red Sea bream and red snapper look similar, but when they served as sushi or sashimi, their texture and flavours are entirely different.

 There is no “Zatsumi”(overpowering bitterness) and it has a slight sweetness to it.